XlogicX/Learn/ASM_x64/README.md

 =====
 There are also great gdb init files to make the gdb debugger more 'usable.'
 These 'enhanced' visuals show most of the pertinent information going on in the CPU and memory/stack for each instruction step, without you having to query each individual thing (especially since you may not know which things are even worth querying).

-I still highly recommend 'gef': https://gef.readthedocs.io/en/master/
+I still highly recommend 'gef':<br>
+https://gef.readthedocs.io/en/master/

-This is also a good newer alternative: https://github.com/cyrus-and/gdb-dashboard
+This is also a good newer alternative:<br>
+https://github.com/cyrus-and/gdb-dashboard

 "Installation" for both are a simple oneliner command (shown on the corresponding doc page for each).